ialy1595/korean-index-of/README.md

     return koreanIndexOf(query, this);
 }

-"코드".kIndexOf("콛");
+"내 코드".kIndexOf("콛");
-/// 0
+/// 2
 ```

-If you want to get all match results, use `koreanAllIndexOf`.It return the results in an array.
+If you want to get all match results, use `koreanAllIndexOf`.It return the result indices in an array.
 If there is no match result, it return empty array, `[]`.

 ```
 import { koreanAllIndexOf } from 'korean-index-of';